Frontline street

 Once this is accomplished, the desertion of activism can begin, in which living (meaning civil not state) communism and spreading anarchy constitute the dual sides of the same structure of revolt.

-The 68 model belongs to cultural vanguardism.
-It parallels in political terms, the revolutionary subject coordinating resistance when and where it is potentially available (to mobilise politically) rather like Leninist cadres tapping the alienation in the apolitical masses.
-But for the networked counterculture society, it is pointless to think of a body of monolithic inert apolitical mass that can be awoken and then drive though revolutionary change.
+The 68 model meanwhile belongs to cultural vanguardism.
+It runs parallel to the revolutionary subject coordinating resistance when and where it is potentially available (to mobilise politically) rather like Leninist cadres tapping the alienation in the apolitical masses.
+But for the networked counterculture, it has become pointless to think of a body of monolithic inert apolitical mass that can be awoken and then drive though revolutionary change.

 Slavoj Zizek suggests that “with the dynamics of contemporary capitalism, the opposition between rigid State control and carnivalesque liberation is no longer functional.”
-But we should not interpret this to imply that contemporary protest should abandon the frontline along with the modes of active political organisation that enable us to confront the State directly and unmask its power.
-However the revolutionary frontline deterritorialised long ago.
-Thus it is necessary to re-think the coordinates that lead up to the frontline.
+But we should not interpret this to imply that the performance of protest should abandon the frontline along with the modes of active political organisation that enable us to confront State control directly and unmask its power.
+However the sixties revolutionary frontline deterritorialised long ago.
+Thus it is necessary to re-imagine the coordinates that lead to the frontline.

 It's still there of course (right outside the door).